 The Arizona Power Authority (APA) was created in 1944 to obtain Arizona’s share of hydroelectric energy generated on the Colorado River.
 It is administered by a five-member commission.
-Current statutory authority is found in A.R.S.§ 30-101 et seq.
+Current statutory authority is found at A.R.S.§ 30-101 through 30-228.

 The APA is a self-supporting agency, governed by a five-member commission, appointed by the Governor to six-year terms.

 The APA was established by the Legislature in 1944 to obtain electric power developed from the mainstream of the Colorado River and to sell the power to qualified purchasers.
 Hoover power is produced by the Boulder Canyon Project hydropower plant, owned by the federal Bureau of Reclamation.
 Power is transmitted to Arizona, California and Nevada.
 Hoover Dam was dedicated in 1935 and the Hoover Power plant was in full operation in 1936.
 The APA first contracted for Arizona’s share of Hoover power in 1952.